COMPSCI331-2021/asg-concert/README.md

 ![](./spec/please-login.PNG)

 If the user has already signed in, they will be redirected to the seat selection page for their selected concert and date.
+See `concert-service/src/main/resources/db-init.sql` for the data that the server is initialised with, including possible users and their passwords.

 ![](./spec/booking-page.PNG)